lushcodes/CV/README.md

 ## Luke Usher

-A musician and esports enthusiast with an penchant for logical thinking who quit his full time job of 8 years to chase a software development career.
+A musician and esports enthusiast with a penchant for logical thinking who quit his full time job of 8 years to chase a software development career.
 Excelled in previous roles by successfully incorporating a creative instinct paired with a straightforward, rational approach to solving problems and improving projects.
 Forever intrigued by new technologies, seeking to understand them and a strong proponent of going against the status quo.
 Just because something came first, doesn't make it better.
 There are always improvements that can be made.